NoelV11/Cryptography-Encoding-and-Decoding-in-EMU8086/README.md

 - Download the source files from this repository and open them from the software

-- Encode and decrypt n-length strings.Have fun playing around with the project!
+- Encode and decrypt a string of length 4.Have fun playing around with the project!